 |Left to right: Kelly Kitchel, Pete Quinn, Tim Newton and Rob Blackman|

-Tim Newton is in his sixth season as play-by-play announcer and also serves as host of the "Darrell Hazell Show."
+Tim Newton is in his seventh season as play-by-play announcer and also serves as host of the "Darrell Hazell Show."
 Newton previously filled the role of pregame, halftime and postgame host, as well as producer, from 1995 to 2009.
-In addition to his football duties, Newton will embark on his 26th season as play-by-play voice of the Purdue women's basketball team with the 2015-16 campaign.
+In addition to his football duties, Newton will embark on his 27th season as play-by-play voice of the Purdue women's basketball team with the 2016-17 campaign.
 A 1981 Purdue graduate, Newton is the director of external relations and communications for the Krannert School of Management.
 He previously worked for the Purdue News Service and the Purdue Alumni Association, where he was editor of the "Purdue Alumnus" from 1992 to 1999.
 He served as sports director at WASK radio in Lafayette from 1982 to 1986.
 Tim and his wife, Susan, have two children, Emily and Aaron.

-Rob Blackman is in his sixth season as pregame/halftime/postgame anchor as well as producer following three seasons as sideline reporter and three seasons as co-host of "Boilermaker Sports Wrap."
+Rob Blackman is in his seventh season as pregame/halftime/postgame anchor as well as producer following three seasons as sideline reporter and three seasons as co-host of "Boilermaker Sports Wrap."
 During the men's basketball season, Blackman serves as pregame/halftime/postgame anchor for home games and color commentator for road contests on the Purdue Sports Network.
 In the spring, he does radio play-by-play for Boilermaker baseball and softball.
 Blackman also has done baseball, soccer and softball play-by-play for the BTN.
 In addition, Blackman can be seen on the Indiana High School Athletic Association television network covering the football, basketball and baseball state finals.
 He is a 1993 graduate of the University of Evansville, where he earned his degree in telecommunications and was a four-year letterwinner as a wide receiver on the football team.
 Rob and his wife, Stephanie, have two children, Evan and Lily.